mtmanning93/craft-front/README.md

 ## Features

 ### Current Features

 ---

 ### Landing Page

-When a user visits the site they are welcomed by a simple navbar giving options to home, login and signup.
-A header containing a welcome message and brief information enticing a non-registered user to sign up.
-Below is a feed containg all posts from the site and the 'Work of the Week' component, this gives a non registered user the ability to navigate around the site and read all information.
+When a user visits the site they are welcomed by a simple navbar giving options to home, login, and signup.
+A header containing a welcome message and brief information entice a non-registered user to sign up.
+Below is a feed containing all posts from the site and the 'Work of the Week' component, this gives a non registered user the ability to navigate around the site and read all information.

 ![Landing Page Desktop](README_images/features/home/landing-page.png)
 ![Landing Page Mobile](README_images/features/home/landing-page-m.png)